-But first, let’s discuss why you need to care about the ecommerce app if you have online or even offline retail business.
+But first, let’s discuss why you need to care about the ecommerce application and designing ux for ecommerce app if you have an online or even offline retail business.

-Today, the trend of e-commerce cannot be underplayed.
-In 2017, retail ecommerce sales worldwide amounted to 2.3 trillion US dollars and projections posit that ecommerce sales worldwide would grow to 4.88 trillion US dollars in 2021.
+Today, the tech trends of e-commerce cannot be underplayed.
+In 2021, retail ecommerce sales worldwide amounted to 5.3 trillion US dollars and projections posit that ecommerce sales worldwide would grow to 14.88 trillion US dollars in 2023.

 mCommerce, in other words, the application with retail outlet functions is on the rise even more than ecommerce websites now:

 Thus, mCommerce is currently the biggest slice of the giant online market.
-That means, that having own shopping app isn’t a competitive advantage anymore, but it’s a must-have for selling your products and services easily on mobile.
+That means that having your own shopping app isn’t a competitive advantage anymore, but it’s a must-have for selling your products and services easily on mobile.

 But what is actually the secret of mCommerce success for business sellers?